The Moving Eye

-2) Saccadic Eye Movements are fast eye movements used to shift focus from one target to another.
+1) Saccadic Eye Movements are fast eye movements used to shift focus from one target to another.
 Saccades are used in tracking, reading, copying, sports and everyday life.
 Errors occur when people overshoot or undershoot or if their eye movement speed and reaction time is off.
+This skill breaks down with concussion injury.

-3) Fixation - the ability to hold your focus on a target and keep the target single (not double).
+2) Fixation - the ability to hold your focus on a target and keep the target single (not double).
+This skill breaks down with concussion injury.

 3b) Divergence.
 The opposite of convergence.
 When you change your gaze from near to far your eyes must be able to relax their focus, turn out and rotate quickly, smoothly and without distress or double vision.

-Most people take these visual skills for granted as oculomotor skills are developed at an early age with development being influenced by the environmental stimuli we are exposed to (activity vs inactivity).
-Oculomotor skills - whether well developed from infancy or not - can be enhanced by challenging eye-brain interactions in a very specific way.
+Most people take these visual skills for granted as oculomotor skills are developed during the first eight years of life.
+Oculomotor skills can be enhanced by challenging eye-brain interactions in a very specific way.

-Oculomotor skills are commonly dysfunctional in people with reading disabilities and are always dysfunctional in concussion injuries and some whiplash injuries.
-Stimulating/challenging eye movement skills may help a concussion victim recover and provide feedback as to how well the oculomotor system is recovering.
+Oculomotor skills are commonly dysfunctional in people with reading disabilities and are always dysfunctional in concussion injury and some whiplash injuries.
+Stimulating/challenging eye movement skills helps a concussion victim recover and provides feedback as to how well the oculomotor system is recovering.

 Clinical Management of Binocular Vision 4th Ed.
 Scheiman and Wick is an excellent textbook that describes oculomotor skills and sites current and evidence based research from ophthalmologists, optometrists, PhD researchers, physiologists, psychologists and others.